brianmaleek/alx-project-0x04-setup/README.md

 ## Expected Outcomes

-After completing all versions, you will have: 1.
-A working counter application with three different state management implementations 2.
-Understanding of when to use each state management solution 3.
-Practical experience with modern React state management patterns 4.
-A foundation for building more complex stateful applications 5.
-Ability to make informed decisions about state management in your projects
+After completing all versions, you will have:

+1. A working counter application with three different state management implementations.
+2. An understanding of when to use each state management solution.
+3. Practical experience with modern React state management patterns.
+4. A foundation for building more complex stateful applications.
+5. Ability to make informed decisions about state management in your projects.

 ⚠️ Note:
 While copying and pasting code may seem quick and convenient, it often hinders true understanding.
 To get the most out of this learning experience, we strongly recommend that you: